Logo Icon of River’s Bend Family Dental

 After receiving your partial dentures, you may also require dental care and denture adjustments.

-Meet your Dentist Andrea Wimmergren at the River's Bend Family Clinic
+Meet your Dentist, Andrea Wimmergren, at the River's Bend Family Dental Clinic

 Our dental expert, Dr. Andrea Wimmergren, specializes in preventative, restorative, cosmetic, surgical, and pediatric areas and got her degree in Dental Surgery from the renowned University of Minnesota.